-Airmec has been formally admitted to the new industry Ventilation Hygiene Elite scheme, which means our customers – and their insurers – have complete assurance of the standards we achieve when cleaning ventilation systems to recognised TR19® standards.
+Airmec Essential Service’s approval by the industry Ventilation Hygiene Elite scheme has been confirmed, which means our customers – and their insurers – continue to have complete assurance of the standards we achieve when cleaning ventilation systems to recognised TR19® standards.

 The BESA VHE scheme has established a robust process to verify the quality of cleaning – particularly of grease extract systems used by commercial kitchens.
 It was introduced in response to growing awareness among building owners, operators and insurers of the fire risks posed by poorly cleaned and maintained systems.